graphcore-research/kg-topology-toolbox/README.md

 edge_dcs = kgtt.edge_degree_cardinality_summary()
 ```

 This will return a DataFrame with the cardinality patterns of the KG, where again values have been computed for each edge contained with the graph.
-The dataframe contains the following columns:
+The DataFrame contains the following columns:

   - **h_unique_rel**: Number of distinct relation types among edges with head entity h.